Tuxliri/ardupilot/libraries/SITL/examples/JSON/readme.md

 ```
 The order of fields is not important.

+Note that the timestamp is not the simulation timestap, but rather the absolute physics simulation time.

 It is possible to send optional fields to provide data for additional sensors, in most cases this will require setting the relevant sensor type param to the SITL driver.

 rangefinder distances corresponding to driver instances: